megakit-pro/.github/README.md

-# .github
+# Megakit
-Megakit public information
+This project sets the default policies for all repositories